 Cedar Bluff is on a large reservoir today (both maps), caused by Weiss Dam, located nine miles below Cedar Bluff, raising the Coosa River by only a few feet at Cedar Bluff.
 That dam diverts the river into a man-made lake for power generation, cutting off twenty-one miles of downstream river flow.
-The dam is in a narrow ravine where the river was naturally obstructed by heavy flow and debris during heavy rains when DeSoto reached that impasse just above that canyon.
+The dam spans a narrow ravine where the river was naturally obstructed by debris from heavy rains when DeSoto reached that impasse nine miles above that ravine.

-Eight days later "the Governor left from Itaba with his army and spent the night in an oak grove" near today's Centre, six miles below Cedar Bluff.
-"The following day (on New Moon) they went to Ulibahali (Province at Hokes Bluff, across the Coosa River from yesteryear's Turkey Town, just east of Gadsden, see map below), a very good town next to a large river..."
-R The Coosa River is 300 wide at that point.
+When the flood subsided, "the Governor left from Itaba with his army and spent the night in an oak grove" near the Coosa River's southern bend west of Cedar Bluff.
+"The following day (Aug.
+31st New Moon), they went to Ulibahali (Province at Hokes Bluff, across the Coosa River from yesteryear's Turkey Town at Gadsden - see Andrew Jackson's 1815 Map inlay below), a very good town next to a large river..."
+R The Coosa River is 400 feet wide at that point.